eightball270/IT-Networking-Portfolio/README.md

 - [OSPF Routing Multi Area](https://github.com/eightball270/OSPF-Routing-Multi-Area)
 - [Cisco and MikroTik Internet Connection](https://github.com/eightball270/Cisco-and-MikroTik-Internet-Connection)
-- [Cisco and MikroTik Internet Connection Pt.2](https://github.com/eightball270/Cisco-and-MikroTik-Internet-Connection-Pt-2)
+- [Cisco and MikroTik Internet Connection Pt.2](https://github.com/eightball270/Cisco-and-MikroTik-Internet-Connection-Pt-2) Feel free to explore, and thank you for visiting!

 ### 💬 Let’s Collaborate!
 If you find this project interesting or have ideas for improvement, feel free to connect.
 I’m always open to feedback and collaboration.